Perth Amboy Industrial District

 As was the case for a few layouts I've built, the Perth Amboy Industrial District got its start as a plan I'd done for another modeler.
 It was originally designed for handlaid track, allowing it to be a compact 16 x 26 inches.
 A bunch of used vintage Minitrix switches I had on hand inspired me to adapt the plan, which forced it to be slightly larger.

-The original plan (above) featured a laundry list of classic urban industrial features: tightly-packed factory buildings, a coal trestle, a fuel oil dealer, and so on.
+The original plan (above) had a laundry list of classic urban industrial features: tightly-packed factory buildings, a coal trestle, a fuel oil dealer, and so on.
 However, the style didn't mesh with the area I'd chosen to model.
 For starters, Perth Amboy is currently dominated by chemical refineries, so I replaced the principal industry on the original plan with one small refinery, turned one siding into a runaround, and another into an interchange track.
 Perth Amboy is also essentially bisected by the North Jersey Coast Line, an electrified double-track transit railroad that slices through much of the town in a below-street-grade cut.
 So I replaced the lowered street of the original plan with a snippet of the transit line.

 To create a sense of authenticity, the two intersecting streets on the plan were named after two major thoroughfares in Perth Amboy that also happen to intersect: State Street and Smith Street (the latter a happy coincidence).
 The design of the sole industry, the Stephen A. Greene Chemical Company, is based on elements derived from a few small chemical refineries in the area, one of which (below) is located on State Street.